apache/comdev-site/source/contributors/asf-volunteers.md

 https://whimsy.apache.org/public/public_ldap_projects.json ,
 by a Web Component loaded for this page.
 -->

-**TODO**: add an "edit in GitHub" link pointing to the right page so that people can add their names

 * bdelacretaz # mentor, speaker
 * curcuru # mentor, speaker